 There is no doubt that diving in BC is awesome.
 But it's an extreme sport for the majority of people.
 The water's cold, the gear's heavy and the visibility is limited most of the time.
 Shore diving is the norm here, because boat diving around Vancouver typically costs an extra $125+ per diver per day.

 Cold water means that you need to wear thick exposure protection, therefore more weight is needed to sink.
-Your gear will weigh 40kg or more (double the weight of gear in the tropics), and you'll be carrying it on your back to and from the beach, not dropping off a boat.
+Your gear will weigh 40kg or more (20kg in gear + 20-25% of your body weight in lead weights), and you'll be carrying it on your back to and from the beach, not dropping off a boat.
 You'll be weightless (neutrally buoyant) underwater, but you'll need the leg strength and swimming skills to propel this extra mass through the water.
 It can be an exhausting slog for people who aren't in top physical condition.

 Compared to tropical diving, it takes a much higher level of physical strength to dive comfortably and safely in BC waters, stronger swimming skills, better buoyancy control skills, keen navigation skills and well-developed buddy skills.